Scenario Preview, Part One

 So to make an alternative-history land warfare game, you need to have something special.
 A hook that makes it different from just a similar game with different-colored pieces, preferably one that’s weird and wonderful, that brings additional fun to a familiar setting.

 Land Cruisers, our Panzer Grenadier game of giant war machines, fits those requirements exactly.
 Not only do you get to play with the gigantic Land Cruisers, you can play through a series of 10 scenarios following a the story of the Second Great War’s opening days on the Western Front.
 Developers Matt Ward and Daniel Rouleau have not only crafted a fun set of game rules for the massive steel beasts, but put them into a story arc as well.
-Let’s have a look at it.
+Here’s a look at the first three scenarios, to give you an idea of the excitement between the pages.
+You can see the rest of the scenario previews in Part Two and Part Three.

 9 September 1940